7hekaka/newcytosim/doc/compile/index.md

 - [GLUT](http://www.opengl.org/resources/libraries/glut/) for windowing.

 Note that GLUT can be replaced by [freeGLUT](http://freeglut.sourceforge.net/).
-GLUT and OpenGL are included in Mac OSX.
+GLUT and OpenGL are included in MacOS.

 Cytosim's `play` can export PNG images, because its code include a copy of [libspng](https://libspng.org/), but it can be linked against [libPNG]() instead.
 See the [compile options](options.md).